DreamTecHunter/PictureModifier/README.md

 </br>
 <h3>Have fun with my little programm</h3>
 <h2>DreamTecHunter</h2>
-<p>Ps: If there are some Problem, write me.
+<p>Ps: If there are some Problems, write me.
 Of course when u have my contacts.<p>